woemler/centromere/docs/api-design.md

 ```

 ## HTTP Rate Limiting
-All endpoints should support rate limiting.
+All endpoints should dataSetSupport rate limiting.

 - eg. Check the returned HTTP headers of any API request to see your current rate limit status: